British government to start booster shots for vulnerable populations next week

 Britain has lagged behind other wealthy countries, including the United States, which have been immunizing those 12 and older through most of the summer.

-Just 10 days ago, Britain’s top vaccine task force recommended against vaccinating the 12- to 15-year-olds, saying the shots were safe and effective, but not really worth it for children and young teens, who rarely suffer from severe covid-19 — but would face the risk of very rare serious side effects from the jab.
+Just 10 days ago, Britain’s top vaccine task force recommended against vaccinating the 12- to 15-year-olds, saying the shots were safe and effective but not really worth it for children and young teens, who rarely suffer from severe covid-19 — but would face the risk of very rare serious side effects from the jab.

-The British chief medical officers said Monday that the risks to the children were not only medical and that a vaccine would help protect the young people from the “massive impact” of missing classes, caused when teachers or pupils who test positive must isolate at home for 10 days or when schools — as they have in the past — are closed to face-to-face learning.
+The British chief medical officers said Monday that the risks to children were not only medical and that a vaccine would help protect the young people from the “massive impact” of missing classes, caused when teachers or pupils who test positive must isolate at home for 10 days or when schools — as they have in the past — are closed to face-to-face learning.

 Chris Whitty, chief medical officer for England, said at a news conference that there was “extremely powerful evidence that disruption in education … has been extraordinarily difficult for children.”

-Whitty stressed that their recommendation to offer vaccination was based only on what was best for the children, and not an attempt to protect parents, teachers or wider society from infection.
+Whitty stressed that their recommendation to offer vaccination was based only on what was best for the children, and not an attempt to protect parents, teachers or the wider society from infection.

-The decision for England to begin giving one dose of the Pfizer vaccinations at school — which is about 50 percent effective in protecting against symptomatic covid-19 — was confirmed by the vaccines minister, Nadhim Zahawi, to lawmakers on Monday night.
+The decision for England to begin giving one dose of the Pfizer vaccinations at school — which is about 50 percent effective in protecting against symptomatic covid-19 — was confirmed by the vaccines minister, Nadhim Zahawi, to lawmakers Monday night.

 As in the case of booster shots, Wales, Scotland and Northern Ireland are likely to follow in coming days.

-Both children and parents will be asked to give consent, following the law established in the 1980s that give competent young people a final say.
+Both children and parents will be asked to give consent, following the law established in the 1980s that gives competent young people a final say.